 We are based in the west of Ireland, in the beautiful Burren of Co.
 Clare, near the world famous cliffs of Moher.
 The Burren is a mecca for surfers, kayakers, hikers, cavers and other outdoor enthusiasts.
 To read more about the Burren click here.

 During the summer we have top academics from Irish Universities visit to give talks on Irish prehistory.
-To see a list of those coming in 2018 and those that came in previous years click here.
+To see those that came in previous years click here.
+A list of those coming in 2019 will be added shortly.

 At the IFPA we want our students to understand the research questions with which we approach our excavations, think critically about the techniques we employ and become fully engaged in the interpretive process.